niusha-yaghini/knapsack_problem_bee_colony_algorithm/version 02/README.md

         # after the above logic we would have a 1-"feasible and improvemented answer" or a
                                               # 2-"feasible and don't know the improvement answer"
         # so we check the improvement again

+        and changed the structure of "make_feasible" function, with numpy

+        and changed the structure of "demon_action" function, with numpy

+        and changed the structure of "feasiblity_check" function, with numpy

+        and changed the structure of "scout" function, with numpy

+        and changed the structure of "calculating_fitness" function, with numpy

+        and changed the structure of "cross over -> replacement_terms" function, with numpy